vduseev/fate/README.md

 Fast Algorithm Testing Environment

+`fate` executes given algorithm against a set of test cases consisting of input/output text file pairs.

+It determines whether the algorithm was correct and reports execution times and memory footprints.
+To do that with a predictable precision it uses `docker` to run executables in an isolated environment locally or in cloud.
+In case of a test case failure it prints the `diff` between the output of an algorithm and the desired output allowing for a line-by-line investigation of a failed alrogirhm.

+To further aid the user it starts up a debugger for a step-by-step execution of an algorithm against a given test case.

+Fate is designed with [HackerRank](https://www.hackerrank.com) in mind.

 ## Requirements

+### Business requirements

 ### Functional requirements

-- [ ] Run an executable file that contains an algorithmic solution to a given problem.
+- [ ] `FR-1` Run an executable file that contains an algorithmic solution to a given problem.
 Feed given input files to the executable and verify the outputs against the corresponding ouput files.
-- [ ] Run the executable in an isolated container.
+- [ ] `FR-2` Run the executable in an isolated container.
-- [ ] Run the isolated container in the cloud with a predictable perfomance.
+- [ ] `FR-3` Run the isolated container in the cloud with a predictable perfomance.
-- [ ] Measure execution time.
+- [ ] `FR-4` Measure execution time.
-- [ ] Measure memory usage.
+- [ ] `FR-5` Measure memory usage.
-- [ ] Calculate bettter measures using a multitude of statistical methods.
+- [ ] `FR-6` Calculate bettter measures using a multitude of statistical methods.
-- [ ] Compile the source code using predefined docker images for each language.
+- [ ] `FR-7` Compile the source code using predefined docker images for each language.
-- [ ] Debug solutions during test runs.
+- [ ] `FR-8` Debug solutions during test runs.
-- [ ] Run executables asynchronously being able to stop/pause them at any moment.
+- [ ] `FR-9` Run executables asynchronously being able to stop/pause them at any moment.
-- [ ] Send the source code to HackerRank and get back the results.
+- [ ] `FR-10` Send the source code to HackerRank and get back the results.
-- [ ] Test a single solution against all input/output pairs.
+- [ ] `FR-11` Test a single solution against all input/output pairs.
-- [ ] Test a single solution against a single input/output pair.
+- [ ] `FR-12` Test a single solution against a single input/output pair.
-- [ ] Test all solutions in all the languages for the given problem.
+- [ ] `FR-13` Test all solutions in all the languages for the given problem.
-- [ ] Test all solutions in the repository.
+- [ ] `FR-14` Test all solutions in the repository.

 ### User interface

-- [ ] `fate` is a systemwide command line tool.
+- [ ] `UI-1` `fate` is a systemwide command line tool.
-- [ ] Installed via Homebrew on MacOS and Apt on Debian systems.
+- [ ] `UI-2` Installed via Homebrew on MacOS and Apt on Debian systems.
-- [ ] Configuration files in the directory to control the behaviour of `fate`.
+- [ ] `UI-3` Configuration files in the directory to control the behaviour of `fate`.

 ### Inputs and outputs

 #### Inputs

-- [ ] Current directory is cosidered to be the current execution context.
+- [ ] `IO-1` Current directory is cosidered to be the current execution context.
-- [ ] Expected directory layout to support `fate`:
+- [ ] `IO-2` Expected directory layout to support `fate`:

   ```shell
   repository-with-solutions/    # your repository, where all solutions are contained